grubbyplaya/Sonic-2-CE/README.md

 ![](https://raw.githubusercontent.com/grubbyplaya/Sonic-2-CE/master/s2banner.png)

 A mostly complete port of the Sega Master System version of Sonic 2 to the TI-84+ CE.
+Newer 84+ CE models, like post-2019 revision M and Python Edition models, will run this game faster than older models.

-The game is 443 kilobytes in size.
+This game is 452 kilobytes in size.
 Make sure that every appvar and the launcher (Sonic2.8xp) is stored in archive memory, as the game will crash if any appvar is stored in RAM.

 # Controls